rahulsurwade08/owtf/infra/terraform/README.md

     bash apply-script.sh
     ```

-    Run this command which initiate, format, validate, plan and apply terraform scripts.
+    Run this command which initiate, format, validate, plan terraform scripts.

+7. **Destroy Infrastructure**

+    ```
+    terraform apply --auto-approve
+    ```
+    Run this command to apply the terraform scripts to create infrastructure on AWS account.

-7. **Logs Location**
+8. **Logs Location**
-    You can connect to the machine using session manager to check the logs as well at this location using this command
+    You can connect to the machine using **Session Manager** to check the logs as well at this location using this command

     ```
     tail -f /var/log/nat_instance_setup.log